nosoop/SMExt-SourceScramble/README.md

 Add a key / value pair to `configs/sourcescramble_manager.cfg`, where the key and value correspond to a gamedata file and patch name, respectively.

+Alternatively, you can add your own config files to `configs/sourcescramble/`, making it easy for end-users to install without having to edit the base config file.

 Reload the plugin using `sm plugins reload sourcescramble_manager` to reload the patches.
 No reload command is built-in, because the plugin intentionally leaks and doesn't keep track of handles.